The top reasons homes don’t sell

 Your home isn’t easily accessible

 To get your home sold quickly, it’s important that other agents in the area show it to as many potential buyers as possible.
 When a busy agent is compiling a list of homes to show a buyer, the agent will naturally tend to show those houses that are easiest to gain access to first.
 Many homes on the market have “lock boxes” on them.
-The lockbox is a device which holds a key to the home, that only qualified local agents can access.
+The lockbox is a device that holds a key to the home, that only qualified local agents can access.
 Homes that are listed as being “lockbox, no appointment needed” will get shown more often than homes listed as “agent has a key, call for an appointment”.
-If at all possible, you should let your agent put a lock box on your home for easier showing.
+If at all possible, you should let your agent put a lockbox on your home for easier showing.
 If not, you should do anything else you can to make it as convenient as possible for agents to show your home.

 As your real estate advisor, it is my job to do everything in my power to ensure you sell your home for the best price possible.
 I will do everything necessary to effectively market your home!